-This story first appeared in the January–March 2016 issue of Bay Nature magazine, and is supported by a grant for coverage of the changing ocean from the Schwemm Family Foundation.
-Help us do more projects like Sea of Troubles by subscribing or donating today.
+This story is part of Sea of Troubles, a series about the changing Pacific Ocean, and first appeared in the January–March 2016 issue of Bay Nature magazine.
+It was supported by a grant from the Schwemm Family Foundation.

 Early one July morning, a boat left Sausalito looking for evidence of a silent killer from the depths of the sea that might be coming into San Francisco Bay.

 The research vessel Mussel Point had a crew of three: a technician, a researcher, and a captain—a deeply tanned and weather-beaten man of the sea who spent the early part of this voyage half-watching the Tour de France on his iPad while the scientists drank coffee.
 The morning light played across the unruffled waters of the Bay in that sparkly Thomas Kinkade sort of way that makes you wonder if nature has any taste at all.

 The expedition by a team from UC Davis’ Bodega Bay Marine Laboratory was to be some of the last physical labor of more than two years and more than a quarter of a million dollars’ worth of science—all of it being conducted, nervously, during some of the strangest conditions ever recorded in the Pacific Ocean.
 This was the part that gets buried in journal articles under the heading of “Methods,” but actually consumes most of the money and effort.
 The RV Mussel Point was out looking for five buoys.